StachuDotNet/docs/products/memgraph/upcoming/tutorials/got-kills.md

 ORDER BY KD DESC;
 ```

-9) One of the best rated episodes, Battle of the Bastards, showed us a fight between two houses: Stark and Bolton.
+9) One of the best-rated episodes, Battle of the Bastards, showed us a fight between two houses: Stark and Bolton.
 Let's see which one had more casualties.

 ```opencypher
 MATCH (c:Character)-[:LoyalTo]->(a:Allegiance)